The Downplay of a Key Condition

 The Minimum Viable Relationship Skill Set

 - Signal Detection & Response (The Bid): The ability to notice and respond to “bids” for connection.
 This is the atomic unit of trust.
+They want to know they matter through the currency of attention.

 - Co-regulation: The capacity to use one’s presence to down-regulate another’s nervous system, reducing their metabolic cost of existence.
+The cost is spread, and safety is secured.

 - Repair Architecture: The systematic process of fixing inevitable ruptures before they turn into resentment.
+Pick up microexpressions with multiple senses through in-person, dynamic interactions (you don’t need ALL your senses, obviously, but the greater the data collection, the better the cognitive mapping).

 - Boundary Calibration: The ability to distinguish between support and enabling, specifically avoiding the “Fixer-Victim” trap.